-This Light Skillet Cornbread is made from scratch and loaded with sharp cheddar cheese and fresh sweet corn – the definition of comfort food!
-A Southern favorite that’s savory, healthy, and the perfect side to go with your next bowl of chilli or soup!
+This Skillet Cornbread recipe is made from scratch and loaded with sharp cheddar cheese and fresh sweet corn – the definition of comfort food!
+It’s a Southern favorite that makes the perfect side to go with your next bowl of chili, soup, or even Instant Pot short ribs or a crock pot rump roast!

 - Cornmeal: The star ingredient in cornbread.